ConnorY97/ConnorYoung/_posts/2020-05-04-Ghetto-Lizard-Brawl.markdown

 - Language: C#
 - Platform: Windows

-A single player brawl, set in an underground lizard battle ring.
-My role in this project was to create the AI for the enemy lizards.
-It was a great learning experience, using a finite state machine to control the behavior of the AI.
-This was done to balance it’s aggression while also making it appear to intelligently select targets to attack.
+I worked on a solo fighting game set in an underground lizard arena.
+My job was to make the enemy lizards smart.
+It was awesome learning how to use a finite state machine to control their behavior.
+I had to balance their aggression while making them look like they were picking their targets wisely to attack.

 ## Trailer
 {% include embed/youtube.html id='1v4G0vy9g3I' %}